Sequentially Optimal Pricing under Informational Robustness: Dynamically Inconsistent Informationally Robust Objectives

 In general, however, the sophisticated benchmark differs from the one in this model.
-We present an example of this in the appendix, and one that features discrete values, where the worst-case information structure is not the one necessary to induce the outcome described in Theorem \ref{thm:baseline}.\footnote{In the Appendix, we discuss why the assumption of discrete values not change the analysis relative to the continuous value distribution, and also why the continuous distributions which approximate discrete ones will typically violated pressed-ratio monotonicity.} We are not able to say much more than this.
-Solving for the equilibrium price paths for this alternative, even in simple examples, is beyond the scope of our existing techniques we are aware of, and thus for now we leave it as an open problem.\footnote{For instance, the approach of \cite{ACM2022}, who derive an HJB representation for a sophisticated maxmin decision maker, does not work in our setting, at least not immediately, since it is not clear which state variable one could use.
-The natural choice (and the choice in \cite{ACM2022}) would be the set the seller has uncertainty over at time $t$; but the set of possible nature choices from time $t$ on does not pin down the seller's payoff, since past information structures will influence which buyers have already purchased or remain in the market, and thus matter for the seller's continuation value.} While we expect the resulting price paths to be qualitatively similar, for our purposes the key point is the following: the resulting equilibrium can be interpreted as displaying non-Coasian forces, since both our model and this alternative induce identical single-period problems (and importantly, same corresponding ``as-if known values'' distribution), but different dynamic solutions.
-Thus, insofar as the analogy to the known-values case is an aesthetically appealing property of our main benchmark, it is worth noting that this alternative does not necessarily induce equilibria where this analogy is meaningful.
+We present an example in Section \ref{sect:sophistexample}—featuring discrete values—where the equilibrium learning process is not the one required to induce the outcome described in Theorem \ref{thm:baseline}.\footnote{The assumption of discrete values does not change the analysis relative to the continuous case; we discuss why continuous distributions that approximate discrete ones will typically violate threshold-ratio monotonicity.} Beyond this, we are not able to say much more.
+Solving for the equilibrium price paths under this alternative, even in simple examples, is beyond the scope of existing techniques we are aware of, and thus for now we leave it as an open problem.\footnote{For instance, the approach of \cite{ACM2022}, who derive an HJB representation for a sophisticated maxmin decision maker, does not directly apply in our setting, since it is not clear which state variable one could use.
+The natural choice (and the choice in \cite{ACM2022}) would be the set over which the seller has uncertainty at time $t$.
+However, the set of possible Nature choices from time $t$ onward does not pin down the seller's payoff, since past information structures influence which buyers have already purchased or remain in the market, and thus matter for the seller's continuation value.
+Note that in \cite{ACM2022}, Nature's choice at time $t$ is the \emph{initial} prior, making their setting closer to Section \ref{sect:worsepast} than Section \ref{sect:sophistication}.} While we expect the resulting price paths to be qualitatively similar, the key point for our purposes is the following: the resulting equilibrium can be interpreted as displaying non-Coasian forces, since both our model and this alternative induce identical single-period problems but different dynamic solutions.